fabiogvdneto/ist-ppla-2024/README.md

     find a solution.
 * `python checker.py <input-file> <output-file>`
     A program that checks if the given solution is valid and optimal.
+    If the checker gives "Solution is valid" then everything is okay with the solution
 * `./test.sh <path-to-input>`
     A shell script that runs the main program and validates the solution with the checker.
 It can also be used for batch